mhogomchungu/media-downloader/README.md

 #### Bundle for MacOS

 Bundle for MacOS is  [here](https://github.com/mhogomchungu/media-downloader/releases/download/4.7.0/MediaDownloader-4.7.0.dmg).
+This bundle is not notarized and your system may report it as "corrupted".
+Search the internet on how to install bundles that are not notarized if you want to use this app on MacOS.

 #### Installer for Microsoft Windows